Guy6205/laravel-vue-survey/README.md

 ## Useful Commands

-#### Running the project via WSL2 on Windows 11 using Docker & Laravel Sail.
+#### Running the project via WSL2 on Windows 11 using Docker, Vite & Laravel Sail.

 To run the laravel application from root dir: